-We anticipate substantial reliance on strategic collaborations for marketing and commercializing our existing product candidates and we may rely even more on strategic collaborations for R&D of other product candidates.
+We anticipate substantial reliance on strategic collaborations for marketing and commercializing our existing product candidates, if approved, and we may rely even more on strategic collaborations for R&D of other product candidates.
 We may sell product offerings through strategic partnerships with pharmaceutical and biotechnology companies.
 If we are unable to establish or manage such strategic collaborations on terms favorable to us in the future, our revenue and drug development may be limited.

 If we enter into R&D collaborations during the early phases of drug development, success will, in part, depend on the performance of research collaborators.
 We may not directly control the amount or timing of resources devoted by research collaborators to activities related to product candidates.
 Research collaborators may not commit sufficient resources to our R&D programs.
 If any research collaborator fails to commit sufficient resources, the preclinical development programs related to the collaboration could be delayed or terminated.
-Also, collaborators may pursue existing or other development-stage products or alternative technologies in preference to those being developed in collaborators may have the right to terminate or stop performance of those agreements.
+Also, collaborators may pursue existing or other development-stage products or alternative technologies in preference to those being developed in collaboration with us.
+Finally, if we fail to make required milestone or royalty payments to collaborators or to observe other obligations in agreements with them, the collaborators may have the right to terminate or stop performance of those agreements.